 (Courtesy of Wikipedia)

 Reeling in the wake of devastating famines and faced with oppressive systems of exploitation, rising rents, floundering local handicraft economies, and a generally miserable future, peasants were lured from the countryside, often by unscrupulous recruiting agents, and subsequently shipped off to various crown territories (Vertovec 1992:6-8, Lal 1998).
-The Caribbean colonies that received the largest number of East Indians were British Guiana (240,000) and Trinidad (144,000), leading Barbadian novelist George Lamming to write, “There can be no history of Trinidad and Guyana that is not also a history of the humanization of those landscapes by Indian labor” (1994).
+The Caribbean colonies that received the largest number of workers from India were British Guiana (240,000) and Trinidad (144,000), leading Barbadian novelist George Lamming to write, “There can be no history of Trinidad and Guyana that is not also a history of the humanization of those landscapes by Indian labor” (1994).

 For many bonded laborers, life on Trinidadian plantations was by no means better than the one left behind in India— “The indentured ‘coolies’ were half slaves, bound over body and soul by a hundred and one regulations” (Joshi 1942:44).
 After a three-month long sea passage, in which many did not survive, coolies (a derogatory slur applied to South Asians) were yoked into a five-year labor contract, girmityas (a corruption of the word agreement), where their individual freedoms were significantly curtailed.
 Indians were required to live on estate lands, meet a definite quota of work, and required to work long and taxing hours harvesting sugarcane.
 Every migrant who resided in the colony for a period of ten years was granted return passage to India, furnished in part by the plantation owner.
 This practice, while popular in early years with a high percentage of Indians and other Asian groups returning home, greatly diminished with time, due most possibly to the establishment of communities in their new homelands (Vertovec 1992).
 Later, a law granting crown lands to workers instead of return passage was instituted, a grant many Indians accepted, thusly rooting themselves to their newly-adopted home (Niehoff & Niehoff 1960:19).